-2.4 DRED/ RRCR Port Connections (optional)
+2.4 DRED Port Connections (optional, only for DRM function)

-DRED means demand response enable device.
-The AS/NZS 4777.2:2015 required inverter need to support demand response mode (DRM).
-This function is for inverter that comply with AS/NZS 4777.2:2015 standard.
+Demand Response Enable Device (DRED) are inverters compliant with the AS/NZS 4777.2:2015 and support demand response mode (DRM).
 Inverter is fully comply with all DRM.
-A 6P terminal is used for DRM connection.
+A 8P terminal is used for DRM connection.